 To replace this homotopy by one composed of loops based at a point $q\in\partial M$, we connect $p$ and $q$ by a minimizing geodesic $\tau$.
-In the course of our new homotopy, we travel along $\tau$ to one of the closed curves in the original homotopy, travel along this curve, and then return back along $\tau$ (Figure 1(b)).
+In the course of our new homotopy, we travel along $\tau$ to one of the closed curves in the original homotopy, travel along this curve, and then return back along $\tau$ (Figure \ref*{monotoneintro1}(b)).
 At some moment we end up at a loop that consists of two copies of $\tau$ traversed in opposite directions.
 This loop can then be contracted to $q$ along itself.

 Of course, there are other, more complicated Riemannian metrics on the $2$-disc, such as the metric depicted in Figure \ref*{monotoneintro2}.
 There is also the family of Riemannian metrics considered in [FK].
 For these metrics, the connection between the length of curves in the ``best'' free loop homotopy and the length of curves in the ``best'' fixed point homotopy is not so evident.